fanf2/nsnotifyd/README.md

 ### Examples

-There are three example scripts described in the manual:
+There are four example scripts described in the manual:

+`metazone` allows you to use standard DNS mechanisms - AXFR, IXFR, NOTIFY, UPDATE - to control the configuration of multiple name servers, instead of using a separate out-of-band distribution system.

 `nsnotify2git` records the history of changes to a set of zones.